 In response to your comments, all assessments are now required to be marked and returned within three working weeks.

-- Improved learning facilities for students, including The Kennedy Wong Mooting Chamber where its users argue moot points of law in a simulated courtroom scenario.
+The Wigoder Law Building, opened in 2016, offers improved learning facilities for students, including The Kennedy Wong Mooting Chamber where its users argue moot points of law in a simulated courtroom scenario

-- The ability to provide even more free legal advice and representation to those in the community who cannot afford to pay.
+The building also helps provide even more free legal advice and representation to those in the community who cannot afford to pay.